Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 • placement meditation : complete concentration on the virtuous objects generated during analytical meditation, causing the deepest possible calmness ;

-• Insight Meditation : analysis of the empty nature of self & others during placement in equipose (the most advanced level of Calm Abiding), allowing one, on the basis of "special insight" to completely mix one's conceptual idea of emptiness with the object of placement, ending the Path of Preparation, leading to the Path of Seeing (or the direct experience of emptiness).
+• Insight Meditation : analysis of the empty nature of self & others during placement in equipose (the most advanced level of Calm Abiding), allowing one, on the basis of "special insight" to completely mix one's conceptual idea of emptiness with the object of placement, ending the Path of Preparation, leading to the Path of Seeing (or the direct, non-conceptual experience of emptiness).

-Note that calmness is a necessary condition for true insight into the nature of phenomena.
+Note calmness is a necessary condition for true insight into the nature of phenomena.
 Without meditation, the mind will never be able to know reality (the outer world of phenomena) and/or ideality (the inner world of the self).
 Without peace of mind, genuine wisdom is impossible.
 Without stillness, only one's own delusions are confronted, not the fundamental nature of all phenomena, i.e. ultimate truth.
 Conventional reality is the child of mental delusions generating afflictive emotions.
 It cannot penetrate into the nature of things.

 Although the Bodhisattva aims to realize final enlightenment to be able to help others adequately, he or she trains the mind to experience the subtle layers of "samsâra", namely those of the Form and Formless realms, part of the world of the gods.
 Eight absorptions are divided four concentrations and four attainments.

-The first "Four Jhânas" or "four concentrations" are the four stages of cessation of the Form Realm approached with calm abiding :
+The first "Four Jhânas" or "four concentrations" are the four stages of cessation of the Form Realm approached with Calm Abiding :

 • the First Jhâna : accompanied by discursive thought ("vichâra") & conceptualization ("vitarka"), with joyful rapture ("priti") & happiness ("sukha") born of seclusion ;